Kharchevskyi/mediamonks-album/README.md

 Run `MediaMonks Photos.xcworkspace`.

-Please run on a device to avoid problems with CIFilters on simulators.
+**Please run on a device to avoid problems with CIFilters on simulators.**

+## Scenes
+**Albums List**
+- Custom loaders for failed and loading states.
+- Try to tap on "Monk" image to retry.
+- Custom pull to refresh.
+- Custom interactive fade transition.

+**Photos List**
+- Mosaic flow layout.
+- All images are saved to cache.
+- Tap on photo will show you photo detail with custom animation transition.
+- Tap on right bar button will show you random image.
+(Added just to show filters on photo detail).

+**Photo Detail**
+- Added "Edit" feature to apply different filters to image.
+- Pan gesture for dismissing.
+- Pinch to zoom in/zoom out.
+- Double tap to zoom in/zoom out.

+## App architecture
 As architecture I've used Swift Clean Architecture (VIP).
 A unidirectional architecture.